Asset management for hunts

 - open every object once in preview

-- test AR-first objects on the devices that matter most
+- test AR objects on the devices that matter most

 - confirm the hunt banner looks right on the hunt entry point